 We were then treated to a performance of song and dance.
 Singing and dancing like you’ve never seen before!
 The women bounce up and down so that their neck pieces sort of waft (technical term…).
 While the men engage in a traditional jumping dance where they, well, jump!

 We were warmly invited to join in with the dancing.
 A lot of fun but I can’t say this style of dance came naturally to us!

 Real-Life Lion King

-After an interesting morning with the Maasai Tribe, we continued on into the crater to embark on the final leg of our safari.
+After a really interesting morning with the Maasai Tribe, we continued on into the crater to embark on the final leg of our safari.
 Thankfully the clouds had begun to lift so the lion spotting commenced.
 I most wanted to see lions as it would really cement my Lion King experience!